 I will be talking about using namespaced PHP classes with static properties for configuration.
 Since my use was in relation to Symfony, it is important to note that the Config component should be used for everything possible, but that it can’t be used before it is instantiated.

 Reasons to use namespaced static class properties for configuration:

-Using constants and functions inside of a namespace is similar to static properties and methods of a class, except the constants are immutable and have limited data types, and there aren’t the niceties like self for the functions.
+- Using constants and functions inside of a namespace is similar to static properties and methods of a class, except the constants are immutable and have limited data types, and there aren’t the niceties like

 This passed weekend, I released a github project called sy-console.
 It is a starting point for building command line applications that takes the symfony console component and adds symfony’s dependency injection, configuration handling, plus some other niceties like automatically adding commands from configured directories.
 If you don’t want those features, you can use the console component directly, but if you do, this takes some of the pain out of setting those up.

 I spend a fair amount of time doing things on the command line.
 I’ve made plenty of command line scripts, mostly in bash.
 Bash is kind of a pain to work with for anything beyond simple command running scripts.
 The control structures are a bit limited and have a hard to remember syntax.
 Data structures are very limited.
 There’s no such thing as object orientation.
 Working with Symfony, I really liked the console component, how easy it was to add commands to